|

 leads the way in the transformation of private

-farms into wildlife reserves and the safari experience
+farms into wildlife reserves and the safari

-in these places is quite unique.
-You are often
+experience in these places is quite unique.

-guides are usually people who know the area intimately,
+of guests.
+Your guides are usually people who

-which gives a greater depth to the whole experience.
+depth to the whole experience.

 |

-| ANIMALS
+ANIMALS

 & BIRDS